LocalToasty/TelegramLogger/README.md

 ## Setup

-1. [Create a new bot](https://core.telegram.org/bots) and save its token in `~/.telegramtoken`.
+1. [Create a new bot](https://core.telegram.org/bots) and save its token in `$HOME/.telegramtoken`.
+This token allows you to access all of the bot's functions, so don't forget to set the file to be only readable by yourself.
+   (`chmod 600 $HOME/.telegramtoken` on unix-like systems)
 2. Add your bot on Telegram and write a message to it.
 3. Run `telegram-logger -u`.
 A list of all recent messages the bot has received should appear.
-Write down the chat id of the message you just sent.
+Write down the chat ID of the message you just sent.